 Have some conversation starters in your pocket.
 Require participation.
-Nobody leaves till the parents say the meal is over.
+Nobody leaves until the parents say the meal is over.
 More family time, plus less media equals win-win.

-3. Spend five one-on-one, undistracted minutes with each child, every day:
+2. Spend five one-on-one, undistracted minutes with each child every day.

 This will soon become one of your favorite activities, and it will grow.
 It’s a family relationship primer.

 3. Keep a log of each and every dollar you spend for one month.

 Simply collecting the data will begin to change your spending habits.